joshchua/resume/README.md

 ## Building the Resume as PDFs

-Using LaTeX means that different variants of my resume can be creaeted, such as focusing on different points or redacting personal information for public copies.
+Using LaTeX means that different variants of my resume can be created, such as focusing on different points or redacting personal information for public copies.